DHTMLX/docs-suite/docs/form/api/colorpicker/colorpicker_getvalue_method.md

 @signature: {'getValue(): string;'}

 @returns:
-param   string     the current value of the control
+A string with the current value of the control.

 @example:
 var value = form.getItem("colorpicker").getValue();